 - skin necrosis or wounds if injected into a blood vessel

-To reduce your risk of serious side effects, choose a board-certified dermatologist or plastic surgeon.
+To reduce your risk of serious side effects, choose a board certified dermatologist or plastic surgeon who only uses FDA-approved dermal fillers.
 These practitioners have years of medical training and know how to avoid or minimize negative effects.

 Is there anything you can do to reverse the effects of the filler?

 According to Palep, if you have a hyaluronic acid filler and want to reverse the results, your doctor can use hyaluronidase to help dissolve it.